-This Collection contains all of the surviving manuscript materials from the files of the first five Presidents of the University.
-There are, obviously and unfortunately, many missing letters and related documents, lost or destroyed before this assortment reached the Library.
+This collection contains all of the surviving manuscript materials from the files of the first five presidents of the University of Arizona.
+There are, obviously and unfortunately, many missing letters and related documents lost or destroyed before this assortment reached the Library.
 The user should remain aware of this fact.

-In addition are various early financial and student records, as well as the minutes of the Board of Regents.
+In addition are various early financial and student records, as well as meeting minutes of the Board of Regents.